Like to Fish? Here’s Why You Should Care about the Clean Water Rule.

 What can you do to help restore protections to small streams and wetlands?

 Moving forward on the proposed Clean Water Rule will be an uphill battle, with big polluters pushing to maintain the status quo of uncertainty and reduced protections.
 Efforts in Congress to block the proposed Clean Water Rule are ongoing.
-Think about your Pine Creek and add your voice today in support of a strong rule that protects clean water for the health of our rivers and the communities that depend upon them.
+Think about your Pine Creek and support a strong rule that protects clean water for the health of our rivers and the communities that depend upon them.